-Dara joined the Academy faculty in 2008 teaching the art component for the International Baccalaureate Diploma Program as well as DMPS’ first class dedicated to teaching students how to throw on a pottery wheel.
-Dara graduated from The School of the Art Institute of Chicago in 1998 and taught for Chicago Public Schools before moving to Des Moines, Iowa.
+Dara Green joined the Academy faculty in 2008 teaching DMPS’ first class dedicated to teaching students how to throw on a pottery wheel.
+Ms. Green graduated from The School of the Art Institute of Chicago in 1998 and taught for Chicago Public Schools before moving to Des Moines, Iowa.
 She received her National Board Certificate in Early Adolescence through Young Adulthood Art in 2004 and 2014.
 Ms. Green’s classes are structured using Flipped Learning and Training to Teach models.
 Please explore the links below to learn more.

-Becky has worked for DMPS since 1980.
-She has taught Elementary, Middle, and High School Studio Art in Des Moines and has taught the last 21 years at Roosevelt High School.
-Becky joined the Academy faculty in 2014 teaching AP Art History while continuing to teach Art at Roosevelt.
-Becky is at the Academy on A days this year.
+Becky Johnson has worked for DMPS since 1980.
+She has taught Elementary, Middle, and High School Studio Art in Des Moines.
+Becky joined the Academy faculty in 2014 teaching AP Art History, Intermediate Art History, and Introduction to Art History.

 Ms. Johnson holds a permanent Professional teaching endorsement w/ Administrative certification, and is a Connie Belin Gifted Education Fellow.
 She attended Iowa State University and the University of Iowa where she received her BFA in Metalwork/Jewelry, Ceramics, and Photography.
 She received her MSE from Drake University.
 Becky has been a reader for the College Board AP Art History exam 2015 in SLC, Utah Course Descriptions AP Art History This course is designed as a high-level, challenging course with similar rigor to that found in the collegiate classroom.